 Often, Guilt Consumes Me

-I have cried myself to sleep, wrecked with guilt that I am not doing enough to help my sister.
+I have cried myself to sleep, wracked with guilt that I am not doing enough to help my sister.
 This was even before I was an adult, which is ludicrous because let’s be real, as a child…no income, no network, nothing…there is so much and no more I could really do.

-Honey, if you are at this stage, parents I’m talking to you too because sometimes we have income but it’s not a lot and we feel so ashamed that we can’t pay for that art class or whatever for our child…listen to me, do the best with what you have now and work towards building on that.
+Siblings, if you are at this stage, parents I’m talking to you too because sometimes we have income but it’s not a lot and we feel so ashamed that we can’t pay for that art class or whatever for our child…listen to me, do the best with what you have now and work towards building on that.
 Make friends with other parents and form a support system and help each other out.
 Little by little you’ll get there…but you must have a plan of where you’re headed.

 Take a deep breath…you ARE doing a good job.

 My older sister ALWAYS reminds me of this.
 She will often say “Alicia, you have your own life to live as well”.
 Why do I bring this up?
 Guys…we are individuals…we have hopes and dreams independent of the ones we have for our kids/siblings/loved ones.